13 Holiday Decorating Ideas for Minimalists

 If you’d like to still enjoy the beauty of your mantel and fireplace as-is during the holiday season, skip the overwhelming Christmas fireplace decor that takes away from its classic look and simply accent it with a no-frills garland and white candles.
 Check out these 15 ideas to save money during the holidays.

 Take a few small potted plants, wrap fairy lights around them and place together on an entryway table for a chic, simple holiday display.

 Coffee Table Presents

 Keep your coffee table free of holiday clutter while still enjoying a simple centerpiece.
 Wrap tiny presents in brown paper, stack them up and surround with little pine cones.
+When you have all your materials and are ready to wrap presents, check out this tutorial on how to make a Christmas bow.
 Here are 10 ways to prep your house for a holiday party.

 Candy Christmas Tree

 Liven up a white wall with a minimalist candy Christmas tree.
 This one uses marshmallow candy, a flower and cinnamon sticks.

 Turn a plastic bottle into a standing stocking and stuff with small pine branches, cinnamon sticks and one present.
 You can place it by the front door to serve as a cute, but not over-the-top, holiday welcome for guests.
 You’ll need fabric like scraps and felt, embellishments like ribbons and ornaments, sewing supplies such as scissors, needle and thread, a ruler etc. and a hot-glue gun.
 Check out all the instructions to DIY here.

 Rather than going all-out with your tablescape, keep things minimal but equally spirited with chic table place settings that don’t make for a cluttered table with all the bells and whistles.
 Often, it’s the little things that make the holidays memorable.

 Chalkboard Christmas Tree